How to Prevent Nurse Back Pain at Your Facility: 5 Tips

 Nurses are highly vulnerable to injuries because of care tasks that require frequent bending and lifting.
 Particularly when it comes to nurses and back pain, statistics speak volumes.
 Up to 90% of nurses report complaints of back pain, with roughly 70% experiencing recurring symptoms.
 Since there are so many physical demands of the job, it’s important for facilities to take the initiative to help prevent nurse back pain.

 If you’re a facility leader concerned about the frequency of back injuries in healthcare workers, you may be seeking ways to better support your staff.
-We’ll provide five practical strategies that you can implement to build a safer, more ergonomic work environment for your nurses.
+In this article, we answer frequently asked questions pertaining to nurse back pain and provide five practical strategies that you can implement to build a safer, more ergonomic work environment for your nurses.

 What Causes Nurse Back Pain?